 You will have had the opportunity to develop skills that strongly relate to the role of a forensic computer analyst or an information security analyst.
 These include problem solving, a systematic approach to work and an awareness of security standards and legislation.

-Graduates of the MSc Computer Forensics degree will be well equipped for employment, including working for the police, security services, commercial sector, or organisations that specialise in computer security.
+Graduates of the MSc Computer Forensics will be well equipped for employment, including working for the police, security services, commercial sector, or organisations that specialise in computer security.
 You could also progress on to a PhD or computing research degree.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.